What is Bladder Infection?

 A urinary tract infection affects one of multiple parts of the urinary tract, including the bladder, kidneys, urethra and ureters (x).
 The symptoms of UTI often vary depending on the affected area in the urinary tract (x).

 Complicated Bladder Infections

-Complicated bladder infections do not respond well to treatment.
+Complicated infections do not respond well to treatment.
 They are often caused by underlying health complications that make them worse (x).
 Several factors can make a bladder infection to become complicated (x):

-- Repeated infection: Your healthcare provider may recommend a different treatment plan if you experience bladder infections repeatedly.
+- Repeated infection: Your healthcare provider may recommend a different treatment plan if you experience infections repeatedly.
 Some of the recommendations may include taking medications for longer than usual or IV of antibiotics every day for about a week.
-Patients who experience repeated bladder infections should consider switching to different birth control methods.
+Patients who experience repeated infections should consider switching to different birth control methods.

 - Bladder infections and diabetes: Diabetes usually worsens the symptoms of bladder infections.

 - Bladder infections and pregnancy: Infections of the bladder are quite prevalent during pregnancy.
 Left untreated, they could cause health complications for both the mother and the baby.

 - Life-threatening health complications: Bladder infections may spread to the kidneys and cause sepsis, which can be fatal.

 - Pain or burning sensation during urination